Libro Credit Union announces record profits during online AGM

 “Libro had a record year for profit sharing, we exceeded our overall growth target and ended 2019 stronger than it has ever been before.”

-Owners at the AGM heard how Libro’s agility led to a new temporary service model that provides maximum protection for staff while still equipping them to offer Owners the best possible service
+Owners at the AGM heard how Libro’s agility led to a new temporary service model that provides maximum protection for staff while still equipping them to offer Owners the best possible service from a distance.

 Stephen Bolton, President and CEO, Libro Credit Union began his remarks by recognizing the difficulties being faced in the world economy, in Canada, in southwestern Ontario and to the lives of so many.